CordlessCoder/avon/tutorial/STYLE_GUIDE.md

 1. **Readability First** — Code should be easy to read and understand
 2. **Consistent Formatting** — Follow these conventions across all Avon programs
-3. **Leverage Dedent** — Avon automatically removes common leading whitespace from templates
+3. **Leverage Dedent** — Avon automatically dedents templates based on the first line's indentation (baseline)

 ---